microsoft/bedrock/gitops/azure-devops/README.md

 Once you have your Azure Pipeline Build working, you will need to retrieve the SSH public key you used to [set up your cluster](../../cluster/README.md).

-1. Copy the SSH key.
+1. Copy the SSH key to your clipboard.

 2. In Azure DevOps, under your User Profile > Security > SSH public keys, click on `Add` and add the Flux deploy key.
   ![ssh](images/ssh-key.png)